3p5ilon/dotfiles/README.md

 My development configuration managed with GNU Stow for easy deployment across machines.

 > [!WARNING]
-> This repository will replace your existing configuration files.
+> This repository will overwrite your existing configuration files and may affect your current environment.
+>
 > A backup is created automatically during installation.

 ## Prerequisites